colyseus/docs/docs/colyseus/getting-started/construct3-client.md

 To use your local server, make sure to replace the `serverURI` global variable with `ws://localhost:8080` from the Event Sheet on Construct.

-> This project was based on the [TypeScript (pixijs-boilerplate)](https://github.com/endel/colyseus-pixijs-boilerplate).
+> The `.c3p` project and server files is open-source and is available at [colyseus/construct3-demo](https://github.com/colyseus/construct3-demo/)

 ## Handling messages